broadwayinc/style-blank/README.md

-# Modern Init CSS
+# Style Blank

-Modern Init CSS is a css initialization file that resets the default styles of html elements to make them more suitable to modern web design.
+Style Blank is a css initialization file that resets the default styles of html elements.

-It is focused to be unopinionated and minimalistic, it only resets the necessary styles to make the elements more consistent across browsers.
+It is focused to be unopinionated and minimalistic, it only resets the necessary styles to make your website suitable for modern web design.

 ## Import the CSS file from CDN